Back to Silas S. Brown's home page

 omxplayer -o hdmi with a video URL (I used

-tvservice --explicit='CEA 3 HDMI' for a 16:9 screen of 720x480, which was as near as the Pi could get to the projector's native resolution of 854x480, and I used a simple
+tvservice --explicit='CEA 3 HDMI' for a 16:9 screen of 720x480, which was as near as the Pi could get to the projector's actual resolution of 854x480, and I used a simple

 killall omxplayer.bin for the stop control).
 Performing the Web handling on the other Pi meant we didn't have to take up RAM on the Zero W for proxying and adjusting instead of for graphics (the B+ on the other hand was configured with almost all RAM for the system and hardly any for graphics---you don't need much for